yogeshhegde/processor-sdk-doc/source/linux/Getting_Started/Develop_with_the_SDK/Rebuild_the_SDK.rst

 .. rubric:: X11 Build instructions
    :name: x11-build-instructions

+X11 has been validated as a build option, on top of Processor SDK 4.1 release.
-Processor SDK can be completely assembled and built from sources, using the instructions at <wiki>.
-In order to build with X11 instead of Wayland, please use the configuration processor-sdk-04.01.00.06-x11-config.txt for oe-layer-setup.
+In order to build with X11 instead of
+Wayland, please use the configuration processor-sdk-04.01.00.06-x11-config.txt for oe-layer-setup.
 One of the key differences between this configuration file and the processor-sdk-04.01.00.06 config file is the branch from meta-processor-sdk.
-For X11 build, morty-x11-experimental branch is used, where the DISTRO\_CONFIG is set to X11 instead of wayland?
+For X11 build, morty-x11-experimental branch is used, where the DISTRO\_CONFIG is set to X11 instead of wayland.

 .. rubric:: X11 Filesystem
    :name: x11-filesystem